6nahs/nahs_moneywash/README.md

 - 📈 Configurable **static** or **dynamic tax rates** that change automatically on a set schedule.
 - ⏲️ Prevent player abuse with a **configurable cooldown** between transactions.
 - 💰 Fully compatible with the **ESX Framework**.
-- 🔗 Optional **Discord webhook logging** to track transactions and money distribution.

 ## License